HL7/US-Core/input/intro-notes/StructureDefinition-us-core-location-intro.md

 1.  <span class="bg-success" markdown="1">Location or facility identifier`</span><!-- new-content -->
 2. A status (whether in use)
 3.   <span class="bg-success" markdown="1">The type of location or facility</span><!-- new-content -->
-4. A Location name
-5. Contact details of the location
+4. Contact details of the location
-6. A Location address
+5. A Location address
-7. The managing organization
+6. The managing organization

 **Additional Profile specific implementation guidance:**